t4th/win32-gui-wrapper/README.md

 ## Experimental win32 GUI wrapper in C++
-This is fun little project I did when learning win32 GUI API and C++.
+This is a fun little project that I created around 2011, while I was learning windows native GUI and C++.
-I was pretty satisfied with the result, but it was just **prove of concept** learning material, and it was never supposed to reach 1.0.
+Even though it is just a **prove of concept** learning material that was never supposed to reach 1.0, it is still a good source of win32 API usage examples.
-Still, it is now good source of some win32 API examples.
-I remember being the most proud of working re-sizing and MDI :).
+I remember being the most proud about re-sizing of dynamically created objects and working MDI :).

-## Update
-21/03/2021
-Due to some new stars I added some architecture overview, smart pointers where applicable and calculator example.
-Still, this project was done on the fly and it is obvious when reading the source code.
-There are no clear instance owners and memory leaks are guaranteed.

-1/7/2021
-I have created this project when I was pretty much C++ beginner and Win32 was already called ancient.
-Still, I got some stars recently, which motivated me to check it again :).
-Since I am way more experienced than 10 years ago, I found quite the amount of bugs and bad practices, which hopefully I will fix in my spare time.

 ## Goal
 Normally win32 applications are built around sequential message dispatcher.